hazelcast/hazelcast-reference-manual/daux/docs/800_Distributed_Data_Structures/100_Map/100_Getting_Map_and_Putting_Entries.md

 ### Getting a Map and Putting an Entry

-Hazelcast will partition your map entries and almost evenly distribute them onto all Hazelcast members.
-Each member carries approximately "(1/n `*` total-data) + backups", **n** being the number of members in the cluster.
+Hazelcast will partition your map entries and their backups, and almost evenly distribute them onto all Hazelcast members.
+Each member carries approximately "number of map entries * 2 * 1/n" entries, where **n** is the number of members in the cluster.
 For example, if you have a member with 1000 objects to be stored in the cluster, and then you start a second member, each member will both store 500 objects and back up the 500 objects in the other member.

 Let's create a Hazelcast instance and fill a map named `Capitals` with key-value pairs using the following code.
 Use the HazelcastInstance `getMap` method to get the map, then use the map `put` method to put an entry into the map.